Vera Cudjoe: Black Theatre Canada

-Later years
+Later years and death

-Since the permanent suspension of Black Theatre Canada, Cudjoe has appeared in a number of works, including E.N.G.
+Following the permanent suspension of Black Theatre Canada, Cudjoe appeared in a number of works, including E.N.G.
 (1989), Rookie Blue (2010), and Jumping the Broom (2011).
 She also spent two years in Ontario Theological Seminary.

 For her contributions, Cudjoe received the Queen Elizabeth II Silver Jubilee Medal and the African-Canadian Achievement Award in Arts and Entertainment.

+Cudjoe died on 22 July 2026.